mapmapteam/mapmapteam.github.io/README.md

 ![layout](documentation_images/layout.png)

 ## Library
 The Library contains the collection of sources that can be used in MapMap.
+The supported sources are:

+- media files such as:
+ - video (see preferred video formats below)
+ - still images (PNG, JPEG, etc)
+ - animated GIFs
+- color paints/masks
-The supported sources are color shapes, video (see preferred video formats below), still images including animated GIFs, webcams (currently on Linux version only) and more to come.
+- webcams (currently on Linux version only)

-Imported media can be viewed within the library.
+- ... and more to come in future versions

+### Media Sources

 Importing new media can be done in multiple ways:

 - Clicking on File > Import media file...
 - Hitting CTRL+I
 - Clicking the icon in the toolbar
 - Drag and drop media directly into library window

 Preferred Video Formats:

 - Containers: .mov, .avi, .mp4, .ogg, .ogv
 - Video codec formats: Motion-JPEG / Photo-JPEG, MPEG4, Apple Pro Res 422

 ![import_media_file](documentation_images/import_media_file.png)

 A introductory media / tutorial startup file can be found here: (INSERT LINK TO NEW MEDIA ?
 TUTORIAL ZIP FILE)

+### Color Sources

 Adding color paints to the library can be done by choosing File > Add color paint or by clicking on the icon in the toolbar.